Nutlope/roomGPT/README.md

 # [roomGPT.io](https://roomGPT.io)

-This project generates new designs of your room using AI.
+This project generates new designs of your room with AI.

 [![Room GPT](./public/screenshot.png)](https://roomGPT.io)